iairu/notesort/README.md

    - Overall Metrics (Precision, Recall, F1 Score).
    - Prediction Accuracy (percentage of correct and incorrect predictions).
    - Total number of mistakes and total number of texts in the training dataset.
+   - Label Percentages showing the distribution of predicted labels.

-This validation stage helps assess the model's performance and identify areas for improvement in the training process.
+This validation stage helps assess the model's performance, identify areas for improvement in the training process, and understand the distribution of labels in the inferred dataset.

 ## Useful Links